NxPKG/khulnasoft-docs/content/analytics/graphql-api/getting-started/querying-basics.md

 elements.
 Some nodes look like functions that can take on arguments to limit the scope of what they can act on.
 You can apply filters at each node.

-## Cloudflare GraphQL schema
+## Khulnasoft GraphQL schema

-A typical query against the Cloudflare GraphQL schema is made up of four main
+A typical query against the Khulnasoft GraphQL schema is made up of four main
 components:

 * `viewer` - is the root node,